ppuzio/tfjs-playgrounds/README.md

 To launch:

+1. Go to a folder that interests you (e.g. `cd square_neural_network`)
-1. Install dependencies using `yarn`
+2. Install dependencies using `yarn`
-2. Launch `yarn everything` or go through each step
+3. Launch `yarn everything` or go through each step
+4. If you see an error saying `Error: The Node.js native addon module (tfjs_binding.node) can not be found at path:`, just run `yarn rebuildTensorFlow`